Sabrenetics/Cytheseus/README.md

 The greater picture would be for Sabrenetics to host all users different avatars (the physical character models of users) in Sabrenetics.com to be kept in a central location that can be stored, shared, modified anytime with Sabrenetics as a governing body providing technical programming support.
 This ensures your research projects, personal projects, commerical products are always available to you with free support.

+# DATA SAFETY

+Consider this the Wikipedia of Cyberware knowledge where a organisation Sabrenetics manages the central knowledge store and acts as unbiassed as possible to ensure that every researcher and research is given equal opportunity through being educated on digital journalism, to contribute to, and that their works are protected unless directly challenged.
+This prevents a edit war scenario in which multiple entities modify documentation at will, without consulting others.

+Terms and conditions come from the source location the main repository of CYBORGISATION will be held which is on Sabrenetics.com.
+Safeguards will be put in place by Sabrenetics such as;

+Softlocks
+* User account registration with verified email, regulated with anti bot protection systems e.g. capture
+* digital journalism tutorial for newcomers
+* max posts allowed per day timeouts
+* fact checking journals before submission,
+* warnings with educational resources for discipline
+* etc.,

+Hardlocks
+* Banning users who break terms and conditions such as conducing illicit use of site
+* etc.,